satriajidam/pinisi/README.md

 # pinisi

-All in one CLI app for managing containerized apps in Kubernetes.
+Pinisi is an all-in-one tool to turn your Kubernetes cluster into a PaaS.
+The system consists of a server app deployed inside Kubernetes and a client CLI app used to communicate with the server.
+Both components will work together to make it easier for operators and developers to manage containerized apps creation and deployment to Kubernetes.

 ## Credits